Parents hunting for baby formula as shortage spans US – KION546

 Riley normally gets a brand of Abbott’s Similac designed for children with sensitive stomachs.
 Last month, she instead used four different brands.

 “She spits up more.
 She’s just more cranky.
-She is typically a very happy girl,” Hughes said.
+She is typically a very happy girl,” Stewart said.
 “When she has the right formula, she doesn’t spit up.
 She’s perfectly fine.”

 A small can costs $17 to $18 and lasts three to five days, Stewart said.